< back to Blog home

 Is Cachaça Gluten-Free?

 Yes.
-Cachaça is gluten-free since it is made from fermented sugarcane juice and does not contain any gluten-containing grains.
+Cachaça is a gluten-free liquor since it is made from fermented sugarcane juice and does not contain any gluten-containing grains.
 This makes it a good drink to offer if you want to have a more diverse menu, appealing to a larger group of customers.

 How Is Cachaça Different From Rum?